straysheep-dev/packer-configs/ubuntu/README.md

 - network interface is different after build
 - systemd-networkd (netplan) vs NetworkManager

 Some of these are the cause of long boot times or the lack of a network connection on first boot.

-In most cases you'll want to handle setting things correctly using either the Ansible or shell provisioners.
-If you aren't using the classic network interface names (like `eth0`) you may have to adjust things manually after the first boot.
+> [!NOTE]
+> These issues are addressed through [ansible-role-configure_networking](https://github.com/straysheep-dev/ansible-role-configure_networking).

 ## Autoinstall and Debian-preseed